PowerShell/PowerShell-RFC/1-Draft/RFCXXXX-Trap-Handle-Non-Terminating-Errors.md

 ## Motivation

-The Trap statement has fallen out of favor in recent years to it's error handling cousin - the try/catch block.
+The Trap statement has fallen out of favor in recent years to its error handling cousin - the try/catch block.

 This gives us an opportunity to revamp the Trap statement so that it can serve a purpose that the try/catch could not serve.